SparqNet/sparq-gitbook/understanding-contracts/setting-up-the-development-environment.md

 docker build -t orbitersdk-cpp-dev:latest .
 ```

 This will build the image and tag it as `orbitersdk-cpp-dev:latest`.
-You can change the tag to whatever you want, but remember to change it on the next step.
+You can change the tag to whatever you want, but remember to change it at the next step.

 After building the image, run it with the following command (again, if using Linux or Mac, run as `sudo`):